-But what about on a cruise?
+But what about on the drinking age on a cruise?
 Do you still have to be 21?
 After all, we’ve all heard of “international waters” — a magical place just a few miles offshore where the normal rules don’t apply.
 Doesn’t that mean if you are under the legal drinking age, but not in the U.S., that you can live it up?

 Well, not so fast.
-If you are under the legal drinking age, there is some good news in that yes, you can drink on your cruise… but not necessarily on the ship.
+If you are under the legal drinking age on shore, there is some good news in that yes, you can drink on your cruise… but not necessarily on the ship.

 Drinking Age on a Cruise Ship in North America

 Ok, first things first.
 Most cruises won’t let you drink on the cruise ship if you aren’t 21 years old (assuming your cruise is departing and returning to the U.S.).
 Here are the official policies of three major cruise lines as listed on their websites: